dayanruben/goose-mobile/README.md

 We welcome contributions to Goose Mobile!
 Whether you're fixing bugs, adding new features, improving documentation, or creating extensions, your help is appreciated.

 Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information

+## Building and distribution

+This is a standard android project, using gradle.
+The build for the distribution for people to try out is done with `./gradlew assembleDebug` and then uploaded to firebase.

+## Help wanted

+There are many things that could be done, but some practical things:

+* run reasonable tests in CI (perhaps using goose with openai to validate results as they are rarely deterministic)
+* unit tests where applicable
+* a pipeline to publish main to firebase
+* enhance provider to work with other models